My Quiet Kitchen

 • In a mixing bowl combine the applesauce, coconut sugar, almond butter, vanilla, cinnamon, and salt.
 Whisk until smooth.
 Add the oats and stir very well.

 • Now it's time to get your hands dirty.
 Use one hand to squeeze, knead, and mix it all together even more.
 This helps soften the oats and breaks them up a bit, which helps with binding.
+Then fold in the raisins or whatever dried fruit you're using.
 Note: If the mixture is too moist and doesn't stick together when squeezed, add more oats, about 2 Tbsp, and mix again.

 • Measure 2 tablespoon of dough per cookie, and use your hands to form them into shape-about 2 inches wide and ⅜-inch thick.
 Place on the baking sheet an inch or so apart (they don't spread).
 If including nuts, press a few pieces into the top of each cookie.